bor0/gidti/manuscript/acknowledgements.md

 Book reviewers:

-1. Vlad Ri&#537;cu&#539;ia is a software engineer at Microsoft working on Office.
+1. Vlad Riscutia is a software engineer at Microsoft working on Office.
 He is interested in programming languages and type systems, and how these can best be leveraged to write correct code.

 Thanks to: